 Featured Security Degree Programs

-- BS in IT – Information Assurance and Security: American InterContinental University
+- BS in IT – Information Assurance / Security: American InterContinental U

 - MS in Homeland Security: Colorado Technical University

 - PhD in Information Assurance and Security: Capella University

 Security has often been described as the protection from, or awareness of, a perceived or potential threat.
 Over the years, this concept has morphed from the traditional role of a security guard manning a facility post to its new designation which includes the modern realm of securing computer data, executive protection (bodyguard), threat identification and modern para-military, mercenary and law enforcement capacities.

 Today’s model of the security field encompasses more than just the standard “observe and report” mentality, which was prevalent several years ago.
 Security personnel in today’s world must also be proficient in self-defense, legal discourse, high-tech surveillance, and computer technology.

 Degrees in Security

 In today’s world, security is essential to ensuring the protection of people, property, and assets.
 Degrees in security provide individuals with the necessary education and training to pursue related professions in a variety of different fields.
 There are many types of security degrees including security management, homeland security, and computer security.
 The programs are typically offered at both the undergraduate and graduate levels.

 Students are prepared for security and management positions and the programs commonly focus on security theory and practice, homeland security and terrorism, American civil and criminal legal systems, and security administration and management.